ultimate271/notes/martin/storm01Prologue01.md

 father beat him bloody for that.
 The maesters bought the leeches at twelve-for-a-penny.

+### Chett's background, the reason he's at the wall, the murder of Bessa
 Lark could go home if he liked, and the damn Tyroshi too, but not Chett.
 If he never saw Hag’s Mire again, it would be too bloody soon.
 He had liked the look of Craster’s Keep, himself.
 Craster lived high as a lord there, so why